- Justin MaSo yeah, they are talking about mods. I think it's awesome what people did and Captains Edition is crazy.

 Full CE support

 All the above features of FTL Captain's Edition are also included in CE Infinite.
 All the gear is available to you and enemies alike.
-Advancing towards the Federation Base will lead you to a regular sector, it might even be one of CEs newly introduced sector types.
+Advancing towards the Federation base will lead you to a random regular sector, it might even be one of CEs newly introduced sector types.
 The contested deep space sectors you can travel to will feature an extreme wide array of events, basically almost all events that are included in CE.
 Only very location specific events, like the ones from Quarantine or AI sectors are not included.
 Even trading is still possible, deep space stores will be random and only available once per sector, but there is a high chance that you can sell the goods in the next sector.
 The static rewards and slow fleet progression makes trading even more profitable in CE Infinite.
-Engineering is also more powerful, because it is much cheaper than regular ship upgrade.
+Engineering is also more effective, since it remains cheap in comparison to regular ship upgrade.

 The CE Endless Loot Addon introduces procedural content generation in FTL.
 This addon for CE has been made possible entirely by the efforts of rannl, who programmed the tool that generates the content.
 This is how the tool looks at work: